 A hernia happens when the bowel (small or large intestine) slips out of the abdominal cavity, causing discomfort and increasing the risk of infection.
 Toddlers can be affected by two types of hernia: inguinal hernia and umbilical hernia (4).
 An inguinal hernia occurs when the bowel moves into the inguinal canal leading to a swollen bump near the groin.

 An umbilical hernia is when the abdominal wall right behind the navel is damaged, causing a portion of the small intestine to slip out of the damaged area.
 In either case, the hernia creates nerve pressure in the abdominal cavity, making the toddler throw up frequently.

 Symptoms: Hernias are generally visible in the form of a bump in the lower abdomen or groin area.
 Symptoms apart from vomiting include constant nausea, abdominal cramps, and constipation.

 5. Ingestion of toxic substance:

-Toddlers have a tendency to put things in their mouth.
-Vomiting can be the result of putting toxic substances, right from wild plants to soaps and detergents, in their mouth.
-These substances irritate the stomach lining causing the muscles to contract and expel the contents.
+Toddlers tend to put things in the mouth.
+Vomiting could be the result of putting toxic substances, right from wild plants to soaps and detergents, in their mouth.
+These substances irritate the stomach lining, causing the muscles to contract and expel the contents.
 In the case of ingestion of toxic substances, the toddler may vomit but have no other symptoms such as fever or diarrhea.